cisagov/LME/.github/PULL_REQUEST_TEMPLATE.md

 ## ✅ Pre-merge Checklist

-- [ ] All tests pass
+- [ ] All tests pass.
-- [ ] PR has been tested and the documentation for testing is above
+- [ ] PR has been tested and the documentation for testing is above.
-- [ ] Squash and merge all commits into one PR level commit
+- [ ] Squash and merge all commits into one PR level commit.

 ## ✅ Post-merge Checklist

-- [ ] Delete the branch to keep down number of branches
+- [ ] Delete the branch to keep down number of branches.